microsoft/botbuilder-utils-js/packages/botbuilder-transcript-cosmosdb/README.md

 ### Get Conversation Activities in CosmosDB

-This middleware exposes an API, `getTranscriptActivities`, which returns a promise that resolves to all activities of a conversation from the app insights transcript store.
+This middleware exposes an API, `getTranscriptActivities`, which returns a promise that resolves to all activities of a conversation from the CosmosDB transcript store.

 It takes the following as parameters:
 - `channelId` -  (String - required) Identifier for the channel of interest.